hpaluch/PIC32MX470-Curiosity/README.md

   ![PIC32 Audio Codec Daughter Board WM8904 ](assets/pic32-audio-codec-1024w.jpg)

-So I will have lot of fun playing with Codec, DSPs...

 > WARNING!
 Official recommended codec for this card
 > is [PIC32 Audio Codec Daughter Board - AK4642EN][AC320100]